-

 • Liquid thermal conductivity meter

-These techniques allow rapid, precise measurement over a wide temperature range.
+These techniques allow for rapid, accurate measurement over a wide temperature range.

 • Heat transfer fluids (silicone oils, glycol, glycol water)